 This bacon fat peanut butter cookies recipe is, in and of itself, sufficient reason to never, ever discard your bacon drippings.
-It’s a brilliant and frugal use of kitchen scarps conjured by Emily Wight of the clever and reliable Well Fed, Flat Broke cookbook and blog one day when she tweaked the classic peanut butter cookie recipe by Fannie Farmer to accommodate the closest thing she had to butter in the house.
+It’s a brilliant and frugal use of kitchen scarps conjured by Emily Wight of the clever and reliable Well Fed, Flat Broke cookbook blog.
+It just sorta happened one day when she tweaked the classic peanut butter cookie recipe by Fannie Farmer to accommodate the closest thing she had to butter in the house.
 And wouldn’t you know, what resulted is even better than the original—at least to us.
 “The slightly smoky, porky taste of the fat makes peanut butter taste peanut-butterier,” says Wight of the tender cookies.
 We couldn’t have said it better ourselves.–Renee Schettler Rossi

 - 1 large egg

 - 1 1/2 cups all-purpose flour

 - Granulated sugar, for sprinkling